Dafina Gexha-Bunjaku

-Dafina Gexha-Bunjaku is a Kosovar Albanian epidemiologist and current deputy minister of health of the Republic of Kosovo.
+Dafina Gexha-Bunjaku (born 10 November 1975) is a Kosovar epidemiologist and current deputy minister of health of Kosovo.
 After a successful career with the Kosovo Institute of Public Health, she joined the second Kurti government as deputy minister in March 2021.
 She acted as minister from 1 October to 16 November 2021.

 Education

-Gexha-Bunjaku received her MD degree from the University of Prishtina in 2004, after a hiatus during the Kosovo War and its aftermath.
-In 2011, she completed her residency with the National Institute of Public Health and obtained an MBA in health management from a joint program of the University of Prishtina and the University of Vienna.
+Gexha-Bunjaku received her MD degree from the University of Pristina in 2004, after a hiatus during the Kosovo War and its aftermath.
+In 2011, she completed her residency with the National Institute of Public Health and obtained an MBA in health management from a joint program of the University of Pristina and the University of Vienna.

 Career

-From 2000 to 2013, Gexha-Bunjaku worked with the World Health Organization office in Prishtina, HLSP Institute, and other health-related programs and consultancies assisting the Ministry of Health.
+From 2000 to 2013, Gexha-Bunjaku worked with the World Health Organization office in Pristina, HLSP Institute, and other health-related programs and consultancies assisting the Ministry of Health.
 In January 2008, she joined the National Institute for Public Health as an epidemiologist – a position she held for over 13 years, until her current government position.

 During the early stages of the COVID-19 pandemic in Kosovo, while part of the national public health institute, Gexha-Bunjaku helped draft prevention and control measures that received international praise.
-She also served as the Kosovo coordinator for the European Center for Disease Prevention and Control and co-designed the family medicine program supported by WHO and the UK Royal College of General Practitioners.
+She also served as the Kosovo coordinator for the European Centre for Disease Prevention and Control and co-designed the family medicine program supported by WHO and the UK Royal College of General Practitioners.

 Gexha-Bunjaku's research on HIV and communicable diseases has been published internationally.